 A Sales Playbook

 A good training plan for onboarding sales reps starts with a thorough and accessible sales playbook.
 If your company does not have a sales playbook, start creating one now.
-A good training manual ensures that they have all the tools they need to succeed while onboarding new sales reps.
+A good training manual ensures they have all the tools they need to succeed while onboarding new sales reps.

 What to include in a sales playbook